Dasharo/docs/docs/quality-principles/introduction.md

 ## Availability

-Dasharo product line page includes hardware compatibility platform list.
-The platform for which the new product line is created, becomes it's reference platform.
-The consecutive platforms are added to the hardware compatibility list (HCL).
+Dasharo product line page includes a hardware compatibility platform list.
+The platform for which the new product line is created becomes its reference platform.
+The consecutive hardware platforms are added to the hardware compatibility list (HCL).

 ## Compliance